TREASURIES-U.S. 30-year yields sink to near 11-month lows

 A Reuters poll showed economists expect the U.S. economy to have created 210,000 jobs in April.

-In late afternoon trading, the benchmark 10-year U.S. Treasury note rose 9/32 in price to yield 2.61 percent, compared to 2.65 percent late on Wednesday.
+In afternoon trading, the benchmark 10-year U.S. Treasury note rose 11/32 in price to yield 2.60 percent, compared to 2.65 percent late on Wednesday.
 Yields fell as low as 2.59 percent, the lowest since March 3.

 Traders also cited selling in U.S. Treasury options on Thursday, as some market participants further reduced their bets of a solid April payrolls figure given Wednesday’s poor 0.1 percent reading for first-quarter U.S. GDP growth.